 Did your loved one recently move to a senior living community?
-Here are some tips to help keep their holiday merry and bright:
+Here are some tips to help keep their holiday merry and bright with senior holiday activities:

 Do Some Holiday Shopping from Catalogs or Online

 If your senior loved one is unable to go out shopping, just bring the shopping to them.
 Bring a variety of catalogs and search for holiday gifts, bring some permanent markers and have them fold the pages and circle the items they like on those pages.
 Or if they’re up for it teach them a little about online shopping, create an amazon account and have them put together an amazon holiday wish list.
 Ask for advice on what to get for other members of the family.
 Assist the senior in making his or her own purchases.

 Bring in some of your senior loved one’s favorite music, including holiday music from artists of years past, and listen to it together during your visit.
 Think Bing Crosby, Elvis Presley or Stevie Wonder — a tape or record player would be a wonderful gift for a senior who doesn’t already own one.
 Or try introducing them to a music streaming service like Spotify!
 Try hosting a carol sing-a-long; recording it would be a memorable way to mark the holiday season.

 Bring in a Recipe Book and Have a Holiday Treat Baking Party

 Many seniors have a long history of holiday entertaining and would love to play a role in baking or cooking their favorite holiday treats from years past.
 Bring some cookbooks and review the various recipes or ask if they keep a recipe book with some of their favorites.
 Bring in all the needed supplies and decorative food items and get to baking!

 Help Create Holiday Cards or Assist with Writing Letters